-THE most frequently asked question:
+THE most frequently asked questions:

 "How much is my old bike worth?"